-When you purchase a leasehold property, you have the normal responsibilities of a full owner.
+Once you have purchased a shared ownership property, although you will not initially own the property outright, you do have the normal responsibilities of a full owner.

-This means, for example, that you will be obliged to pay 100% of the outgoings relating to the property and keep the property in good repair and condition.
+This means, for example, that you will be obliged to pay 100% of the outgoings relating to the property and keep the property in good and substantial repair and condition.
 These responsibilities are set out within the lease and will include, amongst others, that you should:

-- Pay all service charges and ground rent (where applicable) on time - Pay all outgoings on the property, such as council tax, water charges, gas and electricity bills - Keep your home in a good state of repair - If your home is a flat forming part of a block, contribute to all outgoings relating to the building - Speak to us before carrying out certain alterations or improvements to your home, as some work may require consent from us or the freeholder - we may apply an administration charge for giving consent - Speak to us if you are considering selling your home, and meet any requirements within the lease in relation to this - Speak to us if you'd like to sub-let your home as you will require our consent in writing that this is allowed within your lease - we may apply an administration charge for giving consent

-- Not do anything that may affect the building insurance policy that is in place for your home - If your home is a flat, not do anything to your home that might affect the safety of you or anyone else in the building.
+- Pay rent and all service charges on time - Pay all outgoings on the property, such as council tax, water charges, gas and electricity bills - Keep your home in a good state of repair - If your home is a flat forming part of a block, contribute to all outgoings relating to the building - Speak to us before carrying out certain alterations or improvements to your home, as some work may require consent from us or the freeholder - we may apply an administration charge for giving consent - Speak to us if you are considering selling your home, and meet any requirements within the lease in relation to this - Speak to us if you'd like to sub-let your home as you will require our consent in writing that this is allowed within your lease - we may apply an administration charge for giving consent - Not do anything that may affect the building insurance policy that is in place for your home - If your home is a flat, not do anything to your home that might affect the safety of you or anyone else in the building.